 It’s possible that this fairy tale originated in medieval times when the Great Famine caused people to abandon children in the woods due to lack of food.

-Hansel & Gretel is one of my personal favorite fairy tales from childhood.
+Hansel and Gretel is one of my personal favorite fairy tales from childhood.
 I was so fascinated with the story as a child.
 I used to have a copy of the Disney book that contained a record I could listen to on my record player.
 I can still remember sitting in my room and reading along with the story.
-This version was from Disney and came out in 1967.
+This version is from Disney and came out in 1967.